samsquire/compiler/README.md

 I have two compilers:

 * an toy amd64 compiler written in Python
-* an amd64 JIT compiler written in C that does lazy code generation
+* an amd64 JIT compiler written in C that does lazy code generation [Jump to section](https://github.com/samsquire/compiler/blob/main/README.md#jit-compiler-written-in-c)

 Scroll down.